simonmichael/hledger/hledger/hledger.m4.md

         or by choosing a default value if there was no assignment.

-   - Generate a hledger transaction from the hledger field values, parsing them as needed (eg from text to an amount).
+   - Generate a hledger transaction from the hledger field values, parsing them if needed (eg from text to an amount).

-This is all part of the CSV reader, one of several readers hledger can use to read transactions from an input file.
+This is all done by the CSV reader, one of several readers hledger can use to read transactions from an input file.
 When all input files have been read successfully, their transactions are passed to whichever hledger command the user specified.